fakeid30/BlackpearlFAQ/FAQ.md

 - ![STAFF](https://i.imgur.com/0oOZTiW.png) - Only legends get to be one

-#Conclusion: Be active, sharing stuff, and getting recognized is the first steps to get user group promotion.
+#Conclusion: Being active, sharing stuff, and getting recognized is the first steps to get user group promotion.

 ### Q: How to get myself banned?
 **A**: This happens if you break any of the [forum rules](https://blackpearl.biz/rules/).